They call my hometown New York City “the city that never sleeps.”

 And they call Chiang Mai, “The Rose of the North.”

-For Esfahan, they say “if you have seen Isfahan, you have seen half of the world.”
+Here in Esfahan, they say “if you have seen Esfahan, you have seen half of the world.”

 Taglines for cities must be more than a gimmick; they have to come from somewhere.
-You can understand how expectations were raised when I came into Isfahan, knowing that I was about to see a ciy that the Persians regarded so majestic they would call it Nesfe Jahan, or “half of the world.”
+So you can understand how my expectations were raised when arriving into Esfahan, knowing that I was about to see a city that the Persians regarded so majestic they would call it Nesfe Jahan (“half of the world”).

 We were one of those families.

-And if the Si-o-Seh Bridge is the breathing life force of Isfahan, then the legendary Naqsh E Jahan Square is its quiet soul.
+And if the Si-o-Seh Bridge is the heart of Isfahan, then the legendary Naqsh E Jahan Square is its soul.

 - At time of posting in Esfahan, it was 26 °C - Humidity: 14% | Wind Speed: 4km/hr | Cloud Cover: broken clouds